DilanCF/CMSC412_notes/lecture/Lecture18.md

 Also need to consider HW support

 Windows page size: 12b or 32b
-* Wantd to see that the intel HW supports this jind of nvironmetn
+* Wanted to see that the intel HW supports this kind of environment

-Say we decide paging, segmentaiton or no?
+Say we decide paging, segmentation or no?

-* Segmntation comes doen to HW support and ???
+* Segmentation comes down to HW support and ???

 ![Alt text](image-59.png)